San Mateo County’s African American History

 During the spring semester, tensions seemed to ease.
 Superintendent-Chancellor Erickson reconciled with Bob Hoover, not merely offering him his old job back, but asking him to head a readiness program for the entire district.

-Testifying to the progress made in East Palo Alto, and for the Peninsula’s African-American community in general, in 1999, Rose Jacobs Gibson joined the San Mateo County Board of Supervisors as its first African American member.
-She began her political career as an East Palo Alto City councilwoman, serving from 1992 until 1999.
-During that time she became recognized as turning the community’s social environment and economy in a positive direction.
-As a member of the board of supervisors, Gibson concentrated on long-range planning, youth-related issues, housing, health care for the under-privileged, and economic growth in poorer communities.
+Testifying to the progress made in East Palo Alto, and for the Peninsula’s Black community in general, in 1999, Rose Jacobs Gibson joined the San Mateo County Board of Supervisors as its first African American member.
+She began her political career as an East Palo Alto City Councilwoman, serving from 1992 until 1999.
+During that time she became known for turning the community’s social environment and economy in a positive direction.
+As a member of the Board of Supervisors, Gibson concentrated on long-range planning, youth-related issues, housing, health care for the under-privileged, and economic growth in poorer communities.